arun8796/AWS-notes/sqs/README.md

 ## SQS Fan Out

-Is a mechanism that can be used to “glue” together AWS SNS and SQS services.
+Is a mechanism that can be used to ï¿½glueï¿½ together AWS SNS and SQS services.
 In simple words an SQS queue can be subscribed to a SNS topic and receive messages as soon as they are delivered on it.
 This is particularly useful when multiple actions needs to be performed on the same message.

 ## FIFO Queues